The price of safety: Youth football coaches paying more for helmets

-They may be youth football players but the hard knocks come at any age.
+WICHITA, Kan.
+(KSNW) – They may be youth football players, but the hard knocks come at any age.

 “It caught our attention for sure,” says Youth football parent Sol Synes.